screenshakes/Dew/README.md

 # Customizing inputs
-You can modify the Buttons array from the Settings class to customize inputs This is mostly useful in cases where you want to have longer or shorter movement inputs
+You can modify the Buttons array from the Settings class to customize inputs This is mostly useful in cases where you want to have longer movements or turbo press

 The button is composed of 3 variables:
 1) The Id of the libretro button
 2) The UTF value of the emoji or Id for [custom emojis](https://docs.stillu.cc/api/Discord.Emote.html)
-3) The duration of the button press in frames
+3) The function that is used to determine wether or not the button is pressed

+Here are basic examples of press functions:
+1) (frame) => true
+   Press the button for the whole duration of the gif
+2) (frame) => frame < 16
+   Press the button until frame 15 (included)
+3) (frame) => frame % 5 == 0
+   Press the button every 5 frames, starting at frame 5